GT581/RAGChatBot/README.md

 Application settings are defined in the `backend/app/core/settings.py` file.
 These settings are used to configure the application's behavior and performance, specifically related to the Gemini API and document processing.

 ### Models
-- Gemini Model: Gemini 1.0 Pro
+- Gemini Model: Gemini 1.5 Flash
 - Embedding Model: Text Embedding 004

 ### Rate Limits